-Book title, term, Title

-Title of a book, chapter, or topic; a new term; emphasis.
+Book title, term, emphasis Title of a book, chapter, or topic; a new term; emphasis.

-emphasis

 Bold Text that is strongly emphasized.

-User input, code,

-Commands and other text that the user types; a code sample; a displayed message.

-message

-Words from the product interface like options, menus, buttons, and dialog option.

-Hypertext blue A link to a topic or to an external website.

-Note: Additional information, like an alternate method of accessing an

-Interface text

-Tip: Suggestions and recommendations.

-Important/Caution: Valuable advice to protect your computer system, software installation, network, business, or data.

-A

-Warning: Critical advice to prevent bodily harm when using a hardware product.
+User input, code, message Commands and other text that the user types; a code sample; a displayed message.
+Interface text Words from the product interface like options, menus, buttons, and dialog boxes.
+Hypertext blue A link to a topic or to an external website. i Note: Additional information, like an alternate method of accessing an option. $\bigcirc$ Tip: Suggestions and recommendations. • Important/Caution: Valuable advice to protect your computer system, software installation, network, business, or data.
+A Warning: Critical advice to prevent bodily harm when using a hardware product.